Ethnicities in Iran: Lurs

-Lur people speak the Luri language and inhabit parts of west – south western Iran.
-Most Lur are Shi’a.
+The Lurs speak the Luri language and inhabit parts of west – south western Iran.
+Most Lur are Shi’a, though a small group of Sunni and Christian Lurs also exist.
 They are the fourth largest ethnic group in Iran after the Persians, Azeri, and Kurds.
-They occupy Lorestan, Chaharmahal and Bakhtiari, Khuzestan, Isfahan, Fars, Bushehr and Kuh-Gilu-Boir Ahmed provinces.
+They occupy Lorestan, Chaharmahal and Bakhtiari, Khuzestan, Hamadan, Markazi, Ilam, Isfahan, Fars, Bushehr and Kuh-Gilu-Boir Ahmed provinces.
 The authority of tribal elders remains a strong influence among the nomadic population.
 It is not as dominant among the settled urban population.
 As is true in Bakhtiari and Kurdish societies, Lur women have much greater freedom than women in other groups within the region.
 The Luri language is Indo-European.
-The Lur people may be related to the Kurds from whom they "apparently began to be distinguished from...
-1,000 years ago."
 The Sharafnama of Sharaf Khan Bidlisi "mentioned two Lur dynasties among the five Kurdish dynasties that had in the past enjoyed royalty or the highest form of sovereignty or independence."
 In the Mu'jam Al-Buldan of Yaqut al-Hamawi mention is made of the Lurs as a Kurdish tribe living in the mountains between Khuzestan and Isfahan.
 The term Kurd according to Richard Frye was used for all Iranian nomads (including the population of Luristan as well as tribes in Kuhistan and Baluchis in Kerman) for all nomads, whether they were linguistically connected to the Kurds or not.

-Mazandaranis
+Mazanderanis

-The Mazanderani people or Tabari people are an Iranian people whose homeland is the North of Iran (Tabaristan).
+The Mazanderanis or Tabari people are an Iranian people whose homeland is the North of Iran (Tabaristan).
 Like the closely related Gilaks, the Mazanderanis are a Caspian people who inhabit the south coast of the Caspian Sea, part of the historical region that used to be called Tabaristan and are currently one of the main ethnic groups residing in the northern parts of Iran.
 They speak the Mazandarani language, a language native to around 4 million people, but all of them can speak Persian.
 The Alborz mountains mark the southern boundary of Mazanderani settlement.
 The Mazanderani peoples number differs between three million and four million (2006 estimate) and many of them are farmers and fishermen.
+Mazanderanis form also the majority in the eastern parts of Tehran province, in Firuzkuh, Damavand and parts of Shemiranat (Rudbar-e Qasran).
+Also the cities of Bandar-e Gaz and Kordkuy in Golestan province and the city of Shahmirzad in Semnan province are inhabited by Mazanderanis.
+The city of Gurgan was previously Mazandarani-speaking but is now a Farsi-speaking city.